The Cloisters: Cuxa

 Located on the south side of the building's main level, the Cuxa cloisters are the museum's centerpiece both structurally and thematically.
-They were originally erected at the Benedictine Abbey of Sant Miquel de Cuixà on Mount Canigou, in the northeast Spanish Pyrenees, which was founded in 878.
+They were originally erected at the Benedictine Abbey of Sant Miquel de Cuixà on Mount Canigou, in the Pyrenees of Northern Catalonia, which was founded in 878.
 The monastery was abandoned in 1791 and fell into disrepair; its roof collapsed in 1835 and its bell tower fell in 1839.
 About half of its stonework was moved to New York between 1906 and 1907.
 The installation became one of the first major undertakings by the Metropolitan after it acquired Barnard's collection.
 After intensive work over the fall and winter of 1925–26, the Cuxa cloisters were opened to the public on April 1, 1926.

 The quadrangle-shaped garden once formed a center around which monks slept in cells.
 The original garden seemed to have been lined by walkways around adjoining arches lined with capitals enclosing the garth.
 It is impossible now to represent solely medieval species and arrangements; those in the Cuxa garden are approximations by botanists specializing in medieval history.
 The oldest plan of the original building describes lilies and roses.
 Although the walls are modern, the capitals and columns are original and cut from pink Languedoc marble from the Pyrenees.
 The intersection of the two walkways contains an eight-sided fountain.

 The capitals were carved at different points in the abbey's history and thus contain a variety of forms and abstract geometric patterns, including scrolling leaves, pine cones, sacred figures such as Christ, the Apostles, angels, and monstrous creatures including two-headed animals, lions restrained by apes, mythic hybrids, a mermaid and inhuman mouths consuming human torsos.
 The motifs are derived from popular fables, or represent the brute forces of nature or evil, or are based on late 11th- and 12th-century monastic writings, such as those by Bernard of Clairvaux (1090–1153).
 The order in which the capitals were originally placed is unknown, making their interpretation especially difficult, although a sequential and continuous narrative was probably not intended.
 According to art historian Thomas Dale, to the monks, the "human figures, beasts, and monsters" may have represented the "tension between the world and the cloister, the struggle to repress the natural inclinations of the body".